Pvt. Sidney Ambrose Coy

 Sydney believed that his attitude was what kept him alive.
 "I was there a long time, but I never once gave up.
 I kept feeling that everyone else was going to die, but never me."

 Sydney also recalled that the POWs were abused on a daily basis.
 On one occasion when lunchtime came, Sidney was washing his hands.
-Apparently, a Japanese guard believed that he was taking too long to wash them.
+Apparently, Coy had broken a rule and washed too early.
 The guard hit him in the face and knocked him down.
 The guard bent over and picked up Sydney's tooth that was lying on the ground.
 The guard kept it as a souvenir.

 In 1944, the Japanese began sending large